 The RISE Urban Principal Preparation (RISE UPP) Program is a partnership between RISE San Diego and the Jacobs Institute for Innovation in Education at the University of San Diego.
 RISE UPP aims to create a pipeline for principals who are committed to advancing equity in San Diego’s urban schools.
 RISE UPP participants will be current principals (less than five years of experience), future principals (those already enrolled in an administrative credential program and those who will soon enroll), and those interested in school leadership.

 RISE UPP is a one-year program accepting applications through April 30, 2018 for its first cohort of fellows.
-It is fully funded for its pilot year and FREE of charge to admitted to its pilot participants.
+It is fully funded for its pilot year and FREE of charge to its pilot participants.
 Click the apply today button below for more information on how to submit an application.

 RISE UPP participants will experience: